siamaksade/ansible-openshift-gogs/README.md

 Ansible Role: Gogs Git Server on OpenShift
 =========

-Ansible Role for Deploying Gogs Git Server on OpenShift.
+Ansible Role for deploying Gogs Git Server on OpenShift.
 This role creates an admin account, a user account and also if configured would generate the specified number of user accounts for Gogs.